 In this sweet, simple overview, Amy Lamb shows the common recurring patterns in nature that make up all things.

 In a permaculture context, we study biomimicry to help understand how we can apply natural patterns to our whole systems design.
-Here’s an excellent short article to introduce the concept of biomimicry.
+Here’s an excellent short article to introduce the concept.